flamisz/pomodoro/README.md

 Run like this:
 `php pomodoro start --rounds=3 --min=20 --break=4` or `./pomodoro start --rounds=3 --min=20 --break=4`

+## Note for macos terminal

+The app has os native notifications.
+If you want to make it "nicer" on macos, install `terminal-notifier`.
+You can do it with brew: `brew install terminal-notifier`.

 ## License

 Pomodoro is an open-source software licensed under the [MIT license](https://github.com/flamisz/pomodoro/blob/master/LICENSE).